jsedoc/ChatEval/README.md

 All of our checkpoints will be made publicly available including all configurations.

+Submit your model!
+Please take a look https://goo.gl/forms/26Wu13jYBpxWoAgx1

+Amazon Mechanical Turk is not free... we are actively looking for funding.

+**WARNING: This is extremely alpha code!!!**

 ## ParlAI commands

 I setup this way ....